 Today we bird around El Para, situated at 750m in the unique transition between upper Tropical and lower Foothill zone with specialties such as Bamboo Foliage-Gleaner, Undulated Antshrike, Striated Antbird, Large-headed Flatbill and Euler's Flycatcher.

-El Para Bird List, by Charles Vogt Other birds around Archidona to look for are; Fasciated Tiger-Heron, White-eyed Parakeet, Smooth-billed Ani, Short-tailed Swift, Blue-fronted Lancebill, Ringed Kingfisher, Little and Yellow -tufted Woodpecker.
+Other birds around Archidona to look for are; Fasciated Tiger-Heron, White-eyed Parakeet, Smooth-billed Ani, Short-tailed Swift, Blue-fronted Lancebill, Ringed Kingfisher, Little and Yellow -tufted Woodpecker.
 Other birds that might appear include Ruddy Foliage-gleaner, Great Antshrike, Warbling Antbird, Sooty-headed Tyrannulet, the beautiful Golden-winged Tody-Flycatcher, Long-tailed Tyrant, Thrush-like Wren and the curious Black-capped Donacobius.
 Black-billed Thrush is common as well as several species of tanagers; Black-faced Dacnis, the dimorphic Swallow Tanager, the showy Magpie, Blue-necked and Turquoise Tanager.
-At dusk we listen for Tropical Screech-Owl near our hotel.

 Accomodation: Orchids Paradise.